 - Use for older 802.11b hardware

 The MIT GUEST network is separated from the rest of the MIT network with a firewall and network address translation (NAT).
-This limits the services that will work over the MIT GUEST network.
-For instance: printing to Athena cluster printers over TCP/IP port 631 (CUPS) will not work.
+This limits the services that will work over this wireless network.
+For instance, printing to Athena cluster printers over TCP port 631 (CUPS) will not work.

-The open wireless network MIT will eventually be phased out.
-The reason for this is that connections to these networks are unencrypted, putting data at risk.
-Although these networks are currently still available, IS&T does not recommend connecting to these networks.
-If you have one of these networks set up as your primary wireless network, please follow the instructions to connect to MIT SECURE.
+The open wireless network "MIT" will eventually be phased out.
+The reason for this is that connections to this network is unencrypted, putting data at risk.
+Although this network is currently still available, IS&T does not recommend connecting to it.
+If you have this network set up in your preferred wireless networks, please remove it and follow the instructions to connect to MIT SECURE.

-- Not encrypted and does not require authentication
+- Not encrypted and there is no authentication

-IS&T recommends to always use MIT SECURE; use of the MIT or MIT GUEST networks will leave you vulnerable to session hijacking.
+IS&T recommends MIT community members always use MIT SECURE.
+Use of the MIT or MIT GUEST networks will leave you vulnerable to session hijacking.

 You should be able to move from place to place around campus without losing your wireless connection.
 You will lose your network connection when you move out of range of wireless, such as if you exit a building.
 When you arrive at another building with wireless access, your computer should try to reconnect to MIT SECURE.
 You may need to restart your network applications.